Funnel MPC for nonlinear systems with relative degree one: Examples/Simulations

 Figure~\ref{Fig:Ex:ExothermicReaction_MPC} shows the system output and the control signal if the classical~MPC scheme~\ref{Algo:MPC} with cost function $\ell$ as in \eqref{eq:stageCostClassicalMPC} and constraints~\eqref{eq:ConstraintClassicalMPC} is applied to system~\eqref{eq:ExampleExothermicReaction} instead of the FMPC Algorithm~\ref{Algo:MPCFunnelCost}, with the same parameters, prediction horizon and discretisation.

-This control does not achieve the control objective since the system output exceeds the funnel boundaries.
-Further adaption of the parameter $\l_u$ is necessary in order to ensure that MPC with the corresponding OCP~\eqref{eq:MpcOCP} is feasible with this prediction horizon and discretisation.
-Such tuning of parameters in order to guarantee feasibility is not necessary for the FMPC Algorithm~\ref{Algo:MPCFunnelCost} since the stage cost function~$\ell_{\phi}$ is automatically increasing, if the signal output is close to the funnel boundary.
+This control does not achieve the control objective since the tracking error exceeds the funnel boundaries.
+Further adaptation of the parameter $\l_u$ is necessary in order to ensure that MPC with the corresponding OCP~\eqref{eq:MpcOCP} is feasible with this prediction horizon and discretisation.
+Such tuning of parameters in order to guarantee feasibility is not necessary for the FMPC Algorithm~\ref{Algo:MPCFunnelCost} since the stage cost function~$\ell_{\phi}$ is automatically increasing, if the tracking error is close to the funnel boundary.